Skip to content

 In 1920 W Hudson Fysh, Paul McGinness and Fergus McMaster established the Queensland and Northern Territory Aerial Services Ltd with two open-cabin biplanes.

-Today Qantas is the second oldest airline in the world and the company and its flying kangaroo livery are Australian icons.
+Qantas is one of the oldest airlines in the world and the company and its flying kangaroo livery are Australian icons.

 Sir Hudson Fysh, Wings to the World: The Story of Qantas 1945–1966: